open-edge-insights/eii-core/DataAnalytics/VideoAnalytics/README.md

    add defects/display_info to metadata and add's the updated data to classifier output queue
-4. zmq publisher thread reads from the classifier output queue and publishes it to the ZMQ bus
+4. zmq publisher thread reads from the classifier output queue and publishes it over the ZMQ bus

 ## Configuration